AndisiweMlunguza/LearningAWS-Labs/WordPress on AWS Lightsail/README.md

 ---

-## Screenshots
+## Screenshot

-> _(Add screenshots here if available: WordPress dashboard, Lightsail console, domain in browser with HTTPS)_
+Attached on the screenshots folder
 ---

 ## Lessons Learned